 Between 1914 and 1918, dozens of photographs were taken of young men about to embark on a journey they would never forget and in some cases never return from.
 In the 1990s, these photographs were found in a cupboard by one of the tenants of 147 Cuba Street, Wellington.
 This was the former premises of Berry & Co, well-known Wellington portrait photographers, established in 1897 by William Berry.

-The soldiers would have given these portraits to relatives and loved ones as mementoes and keepsakes.
+The soldiers would have given these portraits to relatives and loved ones as mementos and keepsakes.
 Some would later be poignant and precious reminders of men who died overseas, but whose bodies were never recovered.

 Now, this collection is carefully looked after by the Te Papa museum and their staff who are trying to find out who these young men were and what happened to them.
 ProductionShed.TV has told six of the soldier’s stories in our documentary.

 This 44 minute documentary explores the lesser known stories of the war years, collected from the relatives of the Berry soldiers.
-Expertly integrated with animatic retellings from graphic artist Tim Gibson, and music composed and directed by Barnaby Weir with inspiration from war poetry, the descendents of a selection of the Berry Boys will be the speakers for the dead.
+Expertly integrated with animatic retellings from graphic artist Tim Gibson, and music composed and directed by Barnaby Weir with inspiration from war poetry, the descendants of a selection of the Berry Boys will be the speakers for the dead.

 Animation Director Tim Gibson and Director/Producer Yvonne Mackay discussed the documentary live on the Good Morning Show on the 31st of July, 2014.